esychov/statsd-php/README.md

 ## disabling sending of metrics

-To disable sending any metrics, you can use the `Domnikl\Statsd\Connection\Blackhole` connection class instead of the default socket abstraction.
+To disable sending any metrics, you can use the `StatsdBlackhole` connection class instead of the default socket abstraction.
 This may be incredibly useful for feature flags.

 ## Author